Anti-austerity, tourist boom and a pink house in Lisbon

 The ingredients for Portugal’s success story include the adjustment programme as well as the global economy’s recovery and the European Central Bank's low-interest rate policy.
 In addition, the cautious relief of economic restrictions on the population and the rhetorical repackaging of austerity measures by the government of António Costa have regained consumer confidence.

-According to a Eurobarometer study, in 2012 around 72% of the respondents in Portugal believed that the country was facing a negative future, today that percentage has fallen to 10%.
+In a 2011 Eurobarometer study, 44 percent of the respondents in Portugal believed that the country was facing a negative development in the next year, today the proportion has fallen to 23 percent.

 Also in the apartment on the 3rd floor of a pink house in the neighbourhood Alvalade, were Silva and her family live, the atmosphere has cheered up.
 However, she remains cautious about general optimism.
 She says she is worried when she thinks about TV advertisements by financial institutions for new loans.